cloudb2/processus/docs/user-guide.md

 ```
 /* Request Handler
  * A processus wrapper for the amazing module request.
- * See https://github.com/request/request#requestoptions-callback for data.options
+ * See https://github.com/request/request#requestoptions-callback for parameters.options
  * INPUT
- * @param task.data.options The options object used by the request module
+ * @param task.parameters.options The options object used by the request module
  * OUTPUT
- * @param task.data.response The response object returned from the request
+ * @param task.parameters.response The response object returned from the request
- * @param task.data.body The body object returned from the request
+ * @param task.parameters.body The body object returned from the request
  *
  */
 ```

 This handler wraps the very popular nodejs module request to make HTTP requests.
-Simply supply a ```data.options``` property to the task to see the resulting HTTP request made. ```demo12.json``` is an example of this.
+Simply supply a ```parameters.options``` property to the task to see the resulting HTTP request made. ```demo12.json``` is an example of this.

 ```
 {